 I was alone in my car one night, stopped at a stop sign, when I suddenly became aware that the way I was treating my girlfriend was wrong.
-I was using her, a fact that had not bothered me up to that point—rather, I was proud of it.
-I suddenly knew with absolute clarity that it was horrible.
-She was a Christian, which I broad mindedly did not hold against her.
-It was as if a light went on.
-I felt no particular emotion—no guilt or defensiveness; just clear, certain knowledge that I was wrong.
+I was using her, a fact that had not bothered me up to that point.
+Rather, I was proud of it.
+I suddenly knew with perfect clarity that it was horrible.
+I felt no particular emotion—no guilt or defensiveness; just clear, certain knowledge that what I was doing was bad.

 I was forced to admit that my good intentions had led to disaster.
 As soon as I admitted that I was forced to admit that there was nothing I could do about it.
 The problem was too deep and nothing I could do would make any difference.
 Then I remembered something from my childhood, something in the Bible about "Where two or more are gathered in my name, I am there" and "Whatever you ask for in my name, I will do."
 Then I knew that I had to find my girlfriend, tell her the truth and get her to pray with me.